The many health benefits of green tea is well-known. But is it safe to drink during pregnancy?

 Green tea comes from the same tea plant as regular black tea - Camellia Sinensis.
 It is only the variety of the tea plant and the way the leaves are processed that determines whether the end-product is green or black.
 The process through which green tea is obtained allows for it to remain unoxidized (hence the high antioxidant content) as opposed to regular tea.

-- Laden with antioxidants and nutrients.
-These antioxidants can lower the risk of high blood pressure, heart disease, and cancer.
+- Laden with antioxidants and nutrients that can lower the risk of high blood pressure, heart disease, and cancer.

 - Rich in catechin polyphenols, particularly Epigallocatechin Gallate (EGCG).
 This powerful antioxidant is more effective than Vitamin C.